AR Point&Click: An Interface for Setting Robot Navigation Goals: AR Point Click Interface

 \subsection{Robot Implementation}

 For the \textbf{Robot} module we employ the Fetch Robotics Mobile Manipulator (Fetch robot).
-The Fetch robot has a maximum speed of 1 m/s and employs a ankle-height SICK 2D LIDAR sensor with a range of 25m and 220 degrees FOV.
-For localization, we use the standard ROS Navigation Stack packages which are modified by Fetch Robotics for mapping and localization of the robot: OpenSLAM gmapping and Monte Carlo localization.
-In this study, the robot is to be navigated between points in the real-world where there are no static obstacles in between them.
+For localization, we use the standard ROS Navigation Stack packages which are modified by Fetch Robotics.
+In this study, the robot navigated between points in the real-world where there are no static obstacles in between them.
 Therefore, we chose to adopt a simple navigation behavior from our previous works~\cite{gu_seeing_2021,newbury_learning_2020}.
-Collision avoidance is implemented using the LIDAR sensor to detect objects within a certain distance and detects for a roughly 100$\degree$ cone 1 meter in front of the robot.
+Collision avoidance is implemented using the Fetch Robot's LIDAR sensor to detect objects within a certain distance and detects for a roughly 100$\degree$ cone 1 meter in front of the robot.